drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 was also significantly (*p*\<0.05) higher than that in the board condition, up 20.76 mm.
 When the barrier was a stick, the participants tended to raise both of their leading and lagging feet higher upon crossing the barrier than when the barrier was a board.
-This finding that barrier type affects leg movements upon barrier crossing is consistent with that in the earlier study (Li et al., 2019b).
+The result from the earlier study (Li et al., 2019b) was based only on the visual observation from the research personnel.
+The current study confirmed the result using kinematic data of the feet.
+This confirmation provides scientific evidence that the motion of the foot upon barrier crossing is affected by the type of the barrier.
+This implies that the participants adopted different gait strategies to control foot movement when they were about to engage different types of barrier.

 As for mean step length, ST3 (723.49±62.14 mm) was significantly (*p*\<0.05) longer than ST2 (657.08±91.44 mm) and ST4 (663.76±60.66).
 ST 2 was significantly